 Celebrating World Wetlands Day Today!

 Wetlands are among the most biologically-productive ecosystems in the world, comparable to coral reefs and rainforests.
-World Wetlands Day, which takes place today, February 2, aims to raise global awareness of the vital role wetlands have for people and our planet, with a call to action to save the world’s wetlands from disappearing and restore those we have degraded.
+World Wetlands Day, which takes place on February 2, aims to raise global awareness of the vital role wetlands have for people and our planet, with a call to action to save the world’s wetlands from disappearing and restore those we have degraded.

 Fortunately, the best wetland restoration specialist in the world is available to help.
 This potential partner is eager to restore some of the valuable wetland acreage that was lost, and they will do it for free.
 Who is this wetland restoration hero?
 The beaver!